34 Canadian Brigade Group

 34 Canadian Brigade Group (34CBG; 34^{e} Groupe-brigade du Canada) is a Primary Reserve component of 2nd Canadian Division, under the Canadian Army.
 It is headquartered in Montreal, Quebec.
 It is the successor of the Cold War-era Montreal Militia District.

 Brigade units

-Units that support the 34 Canadian Brigade Group include the 438 Tactical Helicopter Squadron, 41 Military Police Platoon and the 4 Intelligence Company.
+Units that support the 34 Canadian Brigade Group include the 438 Tactical Helicopter Squadron, 41 Military Police Platoon, the ASU Saint-Jean military police section and the 4 Intelligence Company.